Phisherman-0/Phisherman-0/README.md

 ## 🚀 About Me

 Cybersecurity enthusiast and full-stack developer passionate about building secure, decentralized solutions.
-I specialize in web security, penetration testing, and blockchain technologies, with a strong focus on creating innovative tools that enhance digital security.
+I specialize in web security, penetration testing and blockchain technologies, with a strong focus on creating innovative tools that enhance digital security.

 ---